CENsBonn/fMRI/_sources/chapter1_why.md

 ## Assistance in therapy
 Neuroimaging can support psychotherapeutic interventions through neurofeedback; for example, [people can learn to modulate the response in their amygdala through neurofeedback](https://doi.org/10.1016/j.neubiorev.2022.104694).
 Whether neurofeedback really improves the impact of psychotherapeutic interventions appears however to still be unknown.

-## Provide evidence for the development of drugs
-*Development of new drugs → measure of pharmacokinetics and pharmacodynamics → changed fMRI after drug intervention?*